Recording Studio of the Canadian troubadour

-I searched for several months for the right recording studio for me.
-I talked with many other recording artists and asked them about their recording studios and experience.
-I also did my homework with online research and reviews of different studios within Canada.
-I also wanted a recording studio with a long history of experience and a group of talented studio musicians available to work with me.
+Doug searched for several months for the right recording studio for himself.
+He talked with many other recording artists and asked them about their recording studios and experience.
+He also did his homework with online research and reviews of different studios within Canada.
+Doug also wanted a recording studio with a long history of experience and a group of talented studio musicians available and willing to work with him.

-I believe that finding a great Producer and experienced Engineer was vital for my goals.
-I believed in what I was doing and wanted to surround myself with musicians far more experienced than myself.
-My producer Brian Hebert and engineer Richard Allen are both accomplished musicians with decades of experience.
+He believed that finding a great Producer and experienced Engineer was vital for his goals.
+Doug believed in what he was doing and wanted to surround himself with musicians far more experienced.
+Doug's producer Brian Hebert and engineer Richard Allen are both accomplished musicians with decades of experience.